-Mawenzi House Authors on International Women’s Day March 8, 2019 – Posted in: Blog, Women – Tags: C Fong Hsiung, IWD2019, Kagiso Lesego Molope, Sheniz Janmohamed, Tehmina Khan, women writers
+Mawenzi House Authors on International Women’s Day March 8, 2019 – Posted in: Holidays & Observances – Tags: C Fong Hsiung, International Women's Day, IWD2019, Kagiso Lesego Molope, Sheniz Janmohamed, Tehmina Khan, Women

 I believe that for change to occur, particularly for BIWOC writers, our voices must be amplified in ways that are meaningful and sustainable.
 We need to be allies, and we need allies so we can begin the messy work of breaking down systemic barriers through an intersectional lens.